CudaText-addons/cuda_insert_pics/readme/readme.txt

 plugin for CudaText.
-gives ability to insert picture-files (png/jpeg/gif) into inter-line gaps, pics will show between lines.
+gives ability to insert picture-files (png/jpeg/gif) into inter-line gaps, ie, pics will show between lines.

-plugin gives commands in the Plugins menu: add pic, delete pic(s). prompt to resize is shown, if width of pic-file is bigger than eg 500.
+plugin gives commands in the Plugins menu: add pic, delete pic(s). prompt to resize is shown, if width of pic is bigger than ~500. pic is resized, if height is bigger than ~500.

 when file saves, plugin creates helper file with extention .cuda-pic (in the same dir), it is JSON file with info about inserted pictures.